adrian-lison/dPCR-observation-model-study/README.md

 ## Abstract
-Digital polymerase chain reaction (dPCR) is a powerful technique for quantifying gene targets in environmental samples, with various applications such as biodiversity monitoring and wastewater-based epidemiology.
-However, statistical analyses of environmental dPCR data often assume, explicitly or implicitly, that concentration measurements have a normal or log-normal error structure, which does not reflect the underlying partitioning statistics of dPCR.
-Using simulations and real-world environmental data, we show that (log-)normality assumptions are violated for dPCR measurements, leading to inaccurate estimates of gene concentrations and underlying biological processes.
-To enable reliable analyses of environmental dPCR data, we present a dPCR-specific likelihood model that accounts for concentration-dependent measurement noise and non-detects as characteristic of dPCR assays.
-We demonstrate that this approach overcomes biases in inference from environmental data, such as estimating free-eDNA decay in seawater or pathogen transmission from wastewater monitoring.
-Our method is implemented in the R packages [dPCRfit](https://github.com/adrian-lison/dPCRfit/) for regression analyses and [EpiSewer](https://adrian-lison.github.io/EpiSewer/) for wastewater surveillance.
+Digital polymerase chain reaction (dPCR) is a powerful technique for quantifying gene targets in environmental samples, with applications ranging from biodiversity monitoring to wastewater-based epidemiology.
+Although accurate statistical models for analyzing dPCR measurements exist, these require exact assay parameters and the number of positive and total PCR partitions.
+In practice, however, many environmental studies and monitoring programs report only concentration estimates, assuming normally or log-normally distributed measurements.
+Such assumptions ignore key statistical features of PCR assays, including concentration-dependent measurement noise and non-detects, leading to biased environmental estimates.
+In this work, we present a Bayesian model with a dPCR-specific likelihood that can be fitted directly to reported concentrations, while incorporating uncertainty in assay parameters through interpretable priors.
+Using real-world case studies of free-eDNA decay in seawater and pathogen transmission from wastewater, we show that our approach yields similar estimates as a fully informed model with partition counts, while avoiding biases from normal or log-normal approximations.
+This enables accurate inference from dPCR measurements even when partition count data and assay parameters are unavailable.
+The method is implemented in the R packages [dPCRfit](https://github.com/adrian-lison/dPCRfit/) for regression analyses and [EpiSewer](https://adrian-lison.github.io/EpiSewer/) for wastewater surveillance.

 ## Contents of this repository
-*Code version: v2.0.0*
+*Code version: v2.0.1*

 This repository contains the simulation code, data, and analysis scripts of the study "Improving inference in environmental surveillance by modelling the